demogorgon1/nwork/README.md

 In the ```extra/``` sub-directory you'll find the excellent [concurrentqueue](https://github.com/cameron314/concurrentqueue/) library, which is used by the Linux version of *nwork*.
 Epoll is essentially just a fancy semaphore and you need to bring your own queue data structure.
 IOCP, on the other hand, comes with its own queue.

+Note that there might be some missing parts as this project contains some copy-paste work from another project.
+It's used by my game project [Trolddom](https://trolddom.com) and will be updated to fit the needs that come from there.

 ## Usage
 First of all you'll need git and cmake to acquire and build the project.
 Then you can run: